Why kids should be on public transit

 Michael Chabon wrote that his was “the last generation of children to be left alone – mostly – by adults.”
 Mine too, I think.
-We’d get up on a summer morning, hop on our bikes and spend the day in parks, playgrounds and streets, playing with kids we knew, and kids we didn’t know, with not grown-up in sight.
+We’d get up on a summer morning, hop on our bikes and spend the day in parks, playgrounds and streets, playing with kids we knew, and kids we didn’t know, no grown-ups in sight.
 Games were spontaneous and chaotic and sometimes dangerous, but that’s how we learned to live in a society.

 Public transit is like that.
 It can be dirty, noisy, and uncomfortably populous, but it’s also the way to somewhere new.
-The first time my friends and I were allowed to take the bus downtown by ourselves, it was a rite of passage, that ability to travel miles from home without parents, and to feel the liberation and the danger of being on our own among strangers.
-But we trusted ourselves, and we trusted each other, and we were right.
+When my friends and I starting taking the bus downtown, it was a rite of passage, that ability to travel miles from home without parents, and to feel the liberation and the danger of being on our own among strangers.
+But we trusted ourselves, and we trusted each other.

 Finding your way out of the bubble of friends and family, exposed to a more diverse world, is important when you’re young.
 And public transport does that.
 The world and the people in it aren’t what you’re used to, but that’s fine.
-And better than fine, interesting, fun and dynamic.
+And better than fine – educational.

 My son is almost six, and though I’m not quite ready to send him on the subway unaccompanied, he loves travelling on it with me.
 He’s so proud when he marches down the aisle, steadying himself against the rocking of the car as well as any grown-up, and calling out the names of the stops ahead of time.
 It’s a confidence he won’t develop strapped into a car seat.